How Much Does It Cost To Open a Liquor Store?

 The True Cost of Opening A Liquor Store

-Similar to buying a home, opening a liquor store comes with a variety of costs that can be put into three general categories.
+Similar to buying a home, opening a liquor store involves various costs that can be divided into three general categories.

 The first are upfront costs.
 These are the costs associated with just getting started, and include things like mortgages, permits, and inventory.

-Next are ongoing costs.
-These are the recurring monthly costs of running a business.
-Ongoing costs can include things like payroll, insurance, marketing, and advertising.
+Next are ongoing costs, which are the recurring monthly costs of running a business.
+These can include payroll, insurance, marketing, and advertising.

 Finally, there are phantom costs, also called hidden costs.
 These could be one-time costs or recurring monthly expenses, but they’re less obvious and sometimes overlooked in the budgeting process.